The Ferrets (band): 1976-1977: "Don't Fall in Love" and Dreams of a Love

 After favourable reactions from audiences in Melbourne and Sydney, The Ferrets produced a demo tape that caught the attention of Ian "Molly" Meldrum talent coordinator for Australian Broadcasting Corporation (ABC) TV series Countdown.
 Meldrum got them signed to Mushroom Records and started producing their debut album, Dreams of a Love, in July 1976.

 In April 1977 they released their debut single, "Robin Hood", which did not chart.
 After nearly a year, production of the album was still incomplete, so The Ferrets took over—assisted by recording engineers Tony Cohen and Ian MacKenzie—Meldrum was attributed as "Willie Everfinish".

-In June 1977, The Ferrets released the double A-side single "Don't Fall in Love"/"Lies".
-Meldrum had carefully crafted "Lies" taking weeks whilst "Don't Fall in Love" was recorded in three hours.
+In June 1977, The Ferrets released the single "Don't Fall in Love".
+It was recorded in three hours.
 The Ferrets premiered on Countdown in an episode compered by Jon English performing "Don't Fall in Love", which peaked at No. 2 Nationally.
 They were awarded with 'Best Australian TV Performer' at the 1977 King of Pop Awards for their Countdown appearances.

-In October 1977, The Ferret's released "Janie May" which reached No. 25 nationally and was televised on Countdown on 13 November 1977, which also featured the infamous Prince Charles interview.
+In October 1977, The Ferrets released "Janie May" which reached No. 25 nationally and was televised on Countdown on 13 November 1977, an episode which also featured an interview between Meldrum and Prince Charles which would go on to become infamous.
 Their debut album Dreams of a Love was released in October 1977 and achieved Gold record status.
 The album cover depicted a model (Wendy Bannister) holding a snarling ferret on her shoulder.